touchlesscode/exo/packages/gatsby-starter-textkit-widget/README.md

 ## Requirements

-To use this project you have to have a Contentful account.
+To use Contenful with this project you have to have a Contentful account.
 If you don't have one yet you can register at [www.contentful.com/sign-up](https://www.contentful.com/sign-up/).

 ### Get the source code and install dependencies.

 ```
-$ git clone git@github.com:wkocjan/gatsby-contentful-portfolio.git
+$ git clone git@github.com:touchlesscode/exo.git
+$ cd packages/gatsby-starter-textkit-widget
 $ npm install
 ```